schotanp/climate-change-fall2022/assignment-instructions/a2-climate-data.md

 <br>
 Just as it is important to critically assess the methods used to gain an understanding of a phenomenon, it is equally important to scrutinize the way in which results are presented to the reader through graphics.
 Creating graphs is to some extent a subjective process, and the choices made in displaying information can significantly impact the audience’s resulting understanding and opinions.

+### 1.1 Introductory Video
+<iframe height="540" width="853" allowfullscreen frameborder=0 src="https://echo360.ca/media/d8446af8-9bdb-4071-bc67-ce829da1fd4b/public?autoplay=false&automute=false"></iframe>

 ## 2. Objectives
 In this assignment, you will work with actual, measured climate data to better understand trends in regional and global climate, while simultaneously improving your analytical and graphic composition skills.
 <br>
 <br>
-- **In the first part** of this assignment, you will use Microsoft Excel (or another analytical tool of your choice) to perform an analysis on a >100 year time series of data from a specific weather station (each student is assigned a different one) as well the global average.
+- **In the first part** of this assignment, you will use Google Sheets or Microsoft Excel (or another analytical tool of your choice) to perform an analysis on a >100 year time series of data from a specific weather station (each student is assigned a different one) as well the global average.
 You will turn your analyses into a figure that communicates trends in temperature at both scales.
 - **In the second part**, you will have an opportunity to play the role of a climate denier by manipulating presentation of the global temperature time series (but not the actual data) to minimize or refute the observed upward trend.
 - **In the last part**, you will be given freedom to conduct novel analyses using some of the datasets that you have been provided (these are described in the [Materials and Data](#4-materials-and-data) section.
 <br>